aws-samples/eks-workshop/content/advanced/320_servicemesh_with_appmesh/port_to_app_mesh/create_the_virtual_services.md

 virtualservice.appmesh.k8s.aws/metal.prod.svc.cluster.local created
 {{< /output >}}

-If we inspect the YAML we just applied, we'll see that we've created two VirtualService resources, where requests made to `jazz.prod.svc.cluster.local` will be intercepted by `AWS App Mesh`, and routed to the Virtual Node `jazz-v1`.
+If we inspect the YAML we just applied, we'll see that we've created two VirtualService resources:

+* Requests made to `jazz.prod.svc.cluster.local` will routed to the `VirtualNode` `jazz-v1`.
-Similarly, requests made to `metal.prod.svc.cluster.local` will be routed to the Virtual Node metal-v1:
+* Requests made to `metal.prod.svc.cluster.local` will be routed to the `VirtualNode` `metal-v1`.

 {{< output >}}
 apiVersion: appmesh.k8s.aws/v1beta1